4 myths about optimists to better understand them

 We just choose not to give attention to what’s negative.

-There’s this question that I love because I’ve never been able to answer it: What are the mistakes you did and you would like to change?
+There’s this question that I love because I’ve never been able to answer it: What are the mistakes you made and you would like to change?

 It doesn’t mean that I don’t make mistakes, I just never keep track of them and, after a while, I forget about them.
 I believe my life has a bigger purpose than just focusing on two directions that have nothing to do with my future goals: my past and my mistakes.